Assignments

 Individual Assignment — Lessons Learned

 During the individual assignment, I realized that small variations in Z-axis calibration can significantly affect the final PCB quality.
 Learning how to use tools like Mods and FlatCAM was key to generating accurate G-code.
 The soldering process required precision, especially when working with very small SMD components, where using tweezers became essential.
-I also learned that proper alignment of components, particularly headers, is important to ensure correct connections, and that debugging both hardware and software is an important part of the process.
+Proper alignment of components, particularly headers, is important to ensure correct connections, and debugging both hardware and software is an important part of the process.

 FlatCAM — Copper

-After importing the copper Gerber file into FlatCAM, I configured the isolation routing process.
-In this step, it is necessary to define parameters such as the tool diameter, number of passes, pass overlap, and the tool settings used to generate the toolpath for the PCB traces.
+After importing the copper Gerber file into FlatCAM, I configured the isolation routing process, defining parameters such as the tool diameter, number of passes, pass overlap, and tool settings to generate the toolpath for the PCB traces.

 1. Isolation Routing